khalby786/jsoning/README.md

 A simple key-value JSON-based persistent lightweight database.
 It uses JSON files to modify and write key-value elements as JSON-objects.
 Recommended for small-scale data stores.

 **This package is in heavy WIP.
-While basic functions work, it is required to not to use this database to store sensitive info, for now.**
+While basic functions work, it is recommended not to use this database package to store sensitive info, for now.**

 ## Install